Why Choose the Yarna Electronic Water Descaler

-However, by far, the best feature is that our electronic water descaler also reduces the current levels of limescale buildup in your pipes.
+However, by far, the best feature is that our electronic water descaler also reduces the current levels of limescale buildup in your pipes within 3 months.
 Other descalers on the market only prevent future buildup and nothing more.

 Yarna Electronic Water Descaler Basic Specs